preservim/vim-pencil/README.markdown

 This plugin focuses on the fundamentals of word processing in Vim:

-* Configures a buffer for word processing
-* Use for editing markdown, textile, documentation, etc.
+* Use for editing text, markdown, textile, and other file types.
 * Configures wrap mode for buffer, auto-detecting via modeline if present
 * Adjusts navigation key mappings to suit the wrap mode
 * For hard line break mode, enables Insert-mode only autoformat
 * Creates undo points on common punctuation
+* Buffer scoped; leaves your global settings alone

 Why such a minimalistic approach?
-There are several Vim plugins for writing that offer a comprehensive solution, including changing not only the functional behavior of the editor, but also visual aspects such as colorscheme and font.
-This plugin heads in the opposite direction, focusing narrowly on the few tweaks needed to smooth the path to writing prose in Vim.
+There are several Vim plugins for writing that not only change the functional behavior of the editor, but also visual aspects such as colorscheme and font.
+In contrast, this plugin focuses narrowly on the few tweaks needed to smooth the path to writing prose in Vim.
 Where you need more features, you can tailor your environment by installing those plugins that meet your specific needs.